 When it comes to keeping tabs on a project, Trello comes as one of the most popular task management platforms among startups.
 The user interface design on Trello provides you with an easy way to manage tasks for your team.
 You can design a board for your workflow and any other process efficiently.
 Trello also allows you to make use of certain functionalities such as file attachments, assigning collaborators, and more.

 This set of functions is particularly useful for design and development agencies.
 Teams can drag and drop tasks to create a custom workflow leading up to the accomplishment of the end goal.
-Besides, Trello allows you to use other programs you are already familiar with (e.g Google Docs).
+Besides, Trello allows you to use other programs you are already familiar with (e.g Google Docs or its popular alternatives).

 Managing a project across both large and small teams is not easy.
 However, Asana makes it doable.
 Asana is a top-notch project management tool that helps teams manage all kinds of tasks.
 This software is an excellent fit for companies that already have their workflow down and are looking for a tool to help them manage it.
 Asana is rich in terms of integration but is still easy to use.